VS-LIU/1800_202310_DTC-01/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Abdulqadir Abuharrus, call me Abdo.
 I'm an international student from Libay looking forward to start my career in tech with CST.
-* ...
-This is blank afasfdasfdsafasf
+* My name is Mika, and I am looking forward to git push
 * My name is Victor Liu, and my favourite animals are sheep even though they are incredibly dumb.

 ## 3. Technologies and Resources Used